 Jesus saw in me a man that He depended on.
 He promised to build an organization where I was to be the foundation.
-Only the Zebedee brothers and I were privileged to be present when He resuscitated the dead, when He was on the Mount of Transfiguration with Moses and Elijah and when He prayed His last prayer in Gethsemane.
+Only the Zebedee brothers and I were privileged to be present when He resuscitated the dead, when He was on the “Mount of Transfiguration” with Moses and Elijah and when He prayed His last prayer in Gethsemane.
 What were we doing?
-We were plotting how to be the leaders of His kingdom, how to build huts on the Mountain and fall asleep when our Master needed us the most.
-Yes, I am the one that wanted to walk on water, strike with the sword to defend our Lord and used a dark night to hide my identity but my tongue betrayed me.
+We were plotting how to be the leaders of His Kingdom, how to build huts on the mountain, and fall asleep when our Master needed us the most.
+Yes, I am the one that wanted to walk on water, strike with the sword to defend our Lord, and used a dark night to hide my identity; however my tongue betrayed me.
 And when our Lord was taken from us in such a humiliating way, I too saw our own demise.
-All of Jesus’ teaching about returning from the dead had completely escaped us.
+All of Jesus’ Teaching about returning from the dead had completely escaped us.
 When some of our women and followers told us about the empty tomb and of someone that looked like our Lord, I was no longer that quick to accept such witnesses.
 He had to appear twice before I was convinced Jesus was alive.
 Even then, I was not certain as to what He wanted me to do.

 Jesus had instructed us to wait in Jerusalem for a special event that would define for us what role we were to play in spreading His kingdom, what ever it was.
 I did not wait.
-I went back to Galilee and to fishing and so did the others.
+I went back to Galilee, to fishing, and so did the others.
 Here I was with a group of men that felt lost.
 It was on the fortieth day that things began to change.
 A man on shore asked for fish and John recognized the Lord.
 Again, I hid in the water while the others brought in the catch.
-Jesus prepared a breakfast for us in silence.
-Then, for all to hear, Her asked me twice whether I truly loved Him and once whether I really was His friend.
+In silence, Jesus prepared a breakfast for us.
+Then, for all to hear, Jesus asked me twice whether I truly loved Him and once whether I really was His friend.
 At first, I felt hurt and thought about having denied my Lord three times.
 But when He put me in charge of His sheep and lambs, I realized that He entrusted me with the leadership of His followers.
-He took His leave for heaven from us on a Mountain.
-We returned to Jerusalem where on Pentecost more than a 120 people were empowered to proclaim Jesus moral or spiritual kingdom to the world.
+He took His leave for heaven from us on a mountain.
+We returned to Jerusalem, where on Pentecost more than a 120 people were empowered to proclaim “Jesus’ Moral and Spiritual Kingdom” to the world.
 I became the spokesman to the people and before our political and religious authorities.
 The Lord’s Spirit in my life made me fearless and bold.
-I healed in Jesus’ name and so did my shadow.
+I healed in Jesus’ Name and so did my shadow.
 No jail could hold me.
 After I had taken drastic actions against Ananias and Sapphira, things changed.
 I certainly had not done what Jesus did with his opposition.
 I no longer felt that strong or safe and had to leave Jerusalem altogether.
-Jesus’ words that I too shall be led where I did not want to go began to hunt me.
-I had yet to learn that the Holy Spirit was not given to protect us physically but to proclaim the name and mission of Jesus.
+Jesus’ Words that I too shall be led where I did not want to go began to hunt me.
+I had yet to learn that the Holy Spirit was not given to protect us physically, but to proclaim the “Name and Mission” of Jesus.